PhilRunninger/.vim/README.md

 ### Example

-Here is the post_vimrc I use on my Windows environment, which fewer color and font options.
+Here is the post_vimrc I use on my Windows environment, which has fewer color and font options.

 ```
 " vim: filetype=vim